 Furthermore, if you post about Windscribe on Twitter, you could get 5 GB of additional bandwidth.

 The free edition of Windscribe features 10 different server locations.
-These servers enable P2P connections and offer stable speeds.
+These servers enable P2P connections and offer stable speeds that work at school.

 You can get around geo-blocking even in the most restricted regions of the world with Windscribe’s Stealth mode.
 Your location and data are protected by perfect forward secrecy, which frequently changes the encryption keys.
 Windscribe defends you with features such as IPv6/DNS/WebRTC leak prevention and a kill switch.

-Read out our Windscribe review for more information.
+Read out our Windscribe review in Canada for more information.

 Pros and Cons: